nicklhy/CompCar_Analysis/README.md

     ```
     ./tools/generate_cropped_image.py 4
-    # the argment `4` is the process num we use to accelerate the program, default is 2(multi-thread is useless in Python, thus, we choose multi-process).
+    # the argument `4` is the process num we use to accelerate the program, default is 2(multi-thread is useless in Python, thus, we choose multi-process).
     ```

 * To generate lmdb data for `caffe`